gcrbr/icmpbridge/README.md

     ```bash
     ./icmpbridge -p yourpassword
     ```
+2. Run any HTTP proxy software on the remote host on the port 8080 (you can change it from the rules file)
-2. Run the proxy server on your machine:
+3. Run the proxy server on your machine:
     ```bash
     python3 proxy.py -r remotehost -pw yourpassword
     ```
-3. Try it out:
+4. Try it out:
     ```bash
     curl 'http://example.com' -x 'http://127.0.0.1:8080'
     ```